brack3t/django-brackets/docs/mixins/forms.md

 ---
 # Form-related Mixins

-The mixin in this module is meant to be applied to a Django `Form`.
+The mixins in this module should be applied to a Django `Form`, not a view.

 ## UserFormMixin

-The `UserFormMixin` should be applied to a form, not a view.
 When the form is initialized, the "user" keyword argument will be popped off into the `self.user` name.

 ```py
 from brackets.mixins import UserFormMixin